Time: 18:00 - 19:30

 What is the course about?

 This is the first step in our beginners' piano programme.
-It offers an introduction to the keyboard layout and basic keyboard skills, using five-finger patterns.
-You will learn the basics of music reading and develop your listening skills through practical application.
-You will need access to a keyboard or piano to contribute to and practise between sessions.
-After this course our programme continues with Piano/keyboards 1B.
+It offers an introduction to the keyboard layout and basic keyboard skills music reading and your listening skills.
+You need access to a full-sized keyboard or piano for practice (and lessons if choosing the online option).
+This course continues to Piano/keyboards 1B.